 Action: Change the resolution from “Revised” to

 Revised, change the sentence from “There is one exception to the rule.
 The STA shall respond to Probe Request frame which includes the Element ID of the RCPI element in the Requested Element Ids of the Request element.” to “If dot11RadioMeasurementActivated is true and if the Request element of the Probe Request includes the RCPI element ID, the STA shall include in the Probe Response an RCPI element containing the measured RCPI value of the received Probe Request frame.
-If no measurement result is available, the RCPI value shall be set to indicate that a measurement is not available.”.
+If no measurement result is available, the RCPI value shall be set to indicate that the value is unknown or is not used.”.

 CID 4835